ahuacate/pve-medialab/README.md

 ## 14.3.
 Android-Termux
 If you configure your CoreELEC, LibreELEC or Linux device to use a USB storage disk then you can connect that same disk to a Android mobile to perform media updates.

+The USB storage disk filesystem must be exFAT.

 Follow the installation instructions in your installer email.

 ## 14.4.
 Kodirsync FAQ